qoiz12/Minecraft-China-Guide/README.md

 # Minecraft China Edition Install Guide/Tutorial (in English)
 I have only gotten this to work on Windows and Android.
 I haven't been able to get it to work on IOS.
+I am not responsible for anything that happens to you or devices from following this guide.
 ## Windows